ldkhanh/Stream-Starts-Per-Second/README.md

 ```

-In Order to Scale out the system to consumer from multipe source : Event-Driver Sent
+In Order to Scale out the system to consumer from multipe source : Server Sent Event

 Run Producer in multiple Machine:
 The source will consume and sent to kafka cluster with specific kafka topic